In 2008 we began the Herstories: Audio/Visual Collections project to digitize our spoken word tapes.

 Subsequently, Pratt students digitized our collection of Audre Lorde’s public speeches, readings, and panel presentations.
 Other collections followed.

-The Archives has approximately 3000 oral history tapes in our Spoken Word Collection.
+The Archives has approximately 3,000 oral herstory tapes in our Spoken Word Collection.
 Since 2012, the Spoken Word Project at LHA has been working to digitize these cassettes.
 Working with coordinators, interns and volunteers, the project is progressing well.
-Visitors may listen to digitized and analog recordings from the Spoken Word Project / Audio Collection during the Archives’ Open Hours.
+Visitors may listen to digitized and analog recordings from the Spoken Word Project / Audio Collection during the Archives’ open hours.

 Herstories Digital Collection

-The Lesbian Herstory Archives is home to the world’s largest collection of materials by and about lesbians and their communities.
-“Herstories: Audio/Visual Collections” contains digitized copies of some of the 3,000 oral history cassettes in the Archives’ Spoken Word Collection and 950 videotapes in the Video Collection.
+The Lesbian Herstory Archives is home to the world’s largest collection of materials by and about Lesbians and their communities.
+“Herstories: Audio/Visual Collections” contains digitized copies of some of the three thousand oral herstory cassettes in the Archives’ Spoken Word Collection and 950 videotapes in the Video Collection.